Extended Biographical Accounts

 James Maden of Greens (1766–1849) was a cotton mill‑owner and philanthropist.
 He owned 30 acres of land and at least two coal pits.
 His family line dates back to at least 1703 when James Maydin of Broadclough was one of the Overseers of the Poor.
 James Maden was also a staunch evangelical, and one of a group of five clergy and five laymen who initiated a Bacup branch of the British and Foreign Bible Society.

-John Holt of Stubbylee married the 3rd daughter of James Maden, Judith on 25 June 1828.
+John Holt of Stubbylee married the third daughter of James Maden, Judith, on 25 June 1828.
 The Holt estates originally covered all the south side of the River Irwell from Cowpe across Brandwood Moor to Shawforth and thence to Sharneyford.

-John Holt died in 26 December 1856, leaving two children James Maden Holt and Emily Sarah Holt.
+John Holt died on 26 December 1856, leaving two children: James Maden Holt and Emily Sarah Holt.
 Emily Sarah Holt was a prolific writer of novels with an evangelical bias, set in times of religious crisis.